canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 curl http://[fd98::7534]/
 ```

-A welcome message from the nginx web-server is displayed when IPv6 connectivity is set up correctly.
+A welcome message from the nginx web-server is displayed when IPv6
+connectivity is set up correctly.

 ## IPv6-Only Cluster Considerations

-1. **Service and Pod CIDR Sizing**
+**Service and Pod CIDR Sizing**

 Use `/108` as the maximum size for Service CIDRs.
 Larger ranges (e.g., `/64`)
 may lead to allocation errors or Kubernetes failing to initialize the IPv6
 address allocator.

-2. **Ingress and DNS**

-When setting up an IPv6-only cluster, ensure that your ingress controllers and
-DNS configurations are properly configured for IPv6, as many setups default to
-IPv4.

-3. **External IPv6 Access**

-Verify that your external networking supports IPv6, especially if
-your applications need to communicate beyond the cluster.
-Ensure firewalls and load balancers are IPv6-compatible.